KarMiles/polish-girl-painting/README.md

     - [Google Analytics](https://analytics.google.com/)
         - free to set up, highly customizable service providing detailed insights into metrics impacting the business's sales and measuring efficiency of web marketing strategies.
 Google Analytics can be combined with Google Ads.
         - this complex tool requires adding specific code to the webpage (which must be GDPR compliant) and may take time for meaningful analysis to be available.
-This code is equiped with appropriate GDPR comliance mechanism provided by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).
+This code is equipped with appropriate GDPR compliance mechanism provided by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).

 **GDPR Compliance**